Skip to content

 Lessor code (código de arrendador)

 The unique identifier of the individual or legal entity that operates the accommodation.
 If you’re a sole trader with several apartments, you have a single lessor code.
 If you operate through a company, the company has one.
 This code ties all your submissions to your legal ownership.
+There is no separate form to request it: SES.HOSPEDAJES assigns it automatically when you complete and sign the lessor registration1.

 Establishment code